tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 98 (DuFr).md

 [[Merfolk Fortunes]]

 ### Key Rumors
-- From [[Juliana Maris]], the party learned that no one has returned from the merfolk territory in the west in 20 years, except for the halfling captain Milo Thistlefoot and his crew, and genuine merfolk artifacts are becoming difficult to find.
+- From [[Juliana Maris]], the party learned that no one has returned from the merfolk territory in the west in 20 years, except for the halfling captain [[Milo Thistlefoot]] and his crew, and genuine merfolk artifacts are becoming difficult to find.
-- From rumors among sailors and people drinking in the taverns in port, the party learned that if you want to breath water, there are two people you might seek.
-One, the stoneborn alchemist Kazuro, lives in an isolated cave up the coast, and can brew potions.
-The other, a man obsessed with merfolk named Dorian Almare, touched by magic, left Castrella to find the merfolk 15 years ago and has not been seen since, but rumors persist of the "Mystic of Tamaro Bay" that might be Dorian.
+- From rumors among sailors and people drinking in the taverns in [[Castrella]], the party learned that if you want to breath water, there are two people you might seek.
+One, the stoneborn alchemist [[Kazuro]], lives in an isolated cave up the coast, and can brew potions.
+The other, a man obsessed with merfolk named [[Dorian Almare]], touched by magic, left [[Castrella]] to find the merfolk 15 years ago and has not been seen since, but rumors persist of the "Mystic of Tamaro Bay" that might be Dorian.
+- From [[Isabetta]], a young singer drawing a crowd at the [[The Drunken Dolphin]], a rowdy sailor's tavern in [[Castrella]], the party heard the [[Ballad of the Jade Garden]], which seemed to spell out the location of the jade garden mentioned by [[Thomas Hawke]] and likely where the [[Jade Piece of Rai's Hand]] is located.
 ## Transcript
 ### Detailed Summary

 #### Escaping Nevium
-- The party, teleported by **Seeker**, arrives in Nevium, a city in the province of Portalia, part of the Chardonnium Empire, and experiences the sharp transition from the cold north of Ursk to the warm gulf of Chardon.
+- The party, teleported by **Seeker**, arrives in Nevium, a city in the province of Portalia, part of the Chardonian Empire, and experiences the sharp transition from the cold north of Ursk to the warm gulf of Chardon.
 - They recall their quest for a piece of jade, guided by stories heard and a letter from the Philosopher's Guild involving the merfolk, the elemental sea, and a magical kelp forest.
 - **Delwath** queries about their geographical location, confirming they are on the north coast near the canal as they discuss their observations and plan amidst the pre-dawn darkness.
 - **Seeker** and **Kenzo** discuss the recent acquisition of another jade piece and contemplate its significance and potential uses.